Preparing You

-We use competency-based interviews as part of the recruitment process for all of our roles.
-The following information will help you understand the competency-based interview structure in preparation for either a telephone or face-to-face interview.
+We use competency-based interviews as part of the recruitment process for all our roles.
+The following information will help you understand the competency-based interview structure in preparation for either a telephone, video call or face-to-face interview.

-A competency-based interview is a timed and structured interview comprising specific questions relating to each competency area being assessed.
-The interviewer will have selected the most important competencies for the job and will ask you for specific examples of your past behaviour in relation to each of them.
+A competency-based interview is timed and structured and comprises specific questions relating to each competency area being assessed.
+The interviewer selects the most important competencies for the job and asks you for specific examples of your past behaviour in relation to each of them.

 You will typically have around five to ten minutes per question.
 During that time, the interviewer will ask the initial question followed by a series of probing questions to gather all the information they need.